Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Economic stagnation includes many phenomena - stagnant worker’s incomes, falling participation rates of prime-age men, and relatively slow growth of productivity - which are all indicative of a problem of insufficient aggregate demand.
-As a tool for organizing otherwise disparate scholarship on the topic, The Handbook of Economic Stagnation takes a broad view, including contributions from orthodox and heterodox economists and examining situations in countries and regions worldwide, including Japan and the Euro area.
+The Handbook of Economic Stagnation takes a broad view, including contributions from orthodox and heterodox economists who examine situations in countries and worldwide regions, including Japan and the Euro area.
 To be sure, stagnation is periodically relieved by short economic bursts usually brought on by unsustainable asset price bubbles.
 Once the bubbles burst, stagnation returns.
-Its fresh, comprehensive approach makes The Handbook of Economic Stagnation the premier source for everyone affected by these cycles.
+This book's fresh, comprehensive approach to the topic makes it the premier source for anyone affected by these cycles.